SoheebAmin/CSV_to_DB/Small Programs/English Word Analysis/Readme.md

 The program works with the provided dictionary in this directory.
 It can also work with any other list of words separated by newlines in a file.
 The file would just need to be placed in the "file open" function at the top of the program.

-All loops have a condition to remove possessives ("and != "'s") which can be removed.
+The initial word list creator has a condition to remove possessives, ("!= "'s") which can be removed.

 All the called functions can be taken out as their own programs to perform the string search operations, but they would also need a line of code to store each "word" in a list, and the return value would become that list.